pan-yu-zurich/pan-yu-zurich.github.io/_pages/about.md

 # 👋 Welcome!

-I am incoming Postdoctoral Researcher in the Chair for Services and Operations Management at the University of Zurich.
+I am Postdoctoral Researcher in the Chair for Services and Operations Management at the University of Zurich.

 My research interests include sports economics, experimental economics, and the application of advanced artificial intelligence techniques in economic research.
 Through integrating deep learning and computer vision with experimental methods, my studies transform everyday scenarios into controlled laboratories for investigating human behavior and decision-making in sports, AI trust, and organizational settings.